ttm0z/gl_2d_engine_2/README.md

 The code can very easily be extended into 3D.
 As we progress, we will consider forking the project into a 3d version.

-DEPENDENCIES
+DEV DEPENDENCIES
--OpenGL 3.2 (3.3 wont work with my GPU)
+- OpenGL 3.2 (3.3 wont work with my GPU)
--GLFW3.4
--GLEW3.2
+- MinGW c/cpp compiler
+- cmake
+- GLFW3.4
+- GLEW3.2
--Most recent version of GLM
+- Most recent version of GLM